Internal Revenue Service

+On December 4, 2024, President-elect Donald Trump announced his intention to nominate Billy Long to serve as Commissioner of the Internal Revenue Service.
+As of September 2025, seven officials have served as acting commissioner since the beginning of the second presidency of Donald Trump, which is historically without precedent.

 History

-American Civil War (1861–65)
+American Civil War (1861–1865)

-In July 1862, during the American Civil War, President Abraham Lincoln and Congress passed the Revenue Act of 1862, creating the office of Commissioner of Internal Revenue and enacting a temporary income tax to pay war expenses.
+In July 1862, during the American Civil War, President Abraham Lincoln and Congress passed the Revenue Act of 1862, creating the office of commissioner of internal revenue and enacting a temporary income tax to pay war expenses.

 The Revenue Act of 1862 was passed as an emergency and temporary war-time tax.
 It copied a relatively new British system of income taxation, instead of trade and property taxation.
 The first income tax was passed in 1862: